Islanding

-Islanding is the intentional or unintentional division of an interconnected power grid into individual disconnected regions with their own power generation.
+Islanding is the intentional or unintentional division of a synchronous interconnected power grid into individual disconnected regions with their own power generation and distinct frequency.

 Intentional islanding is often performed as a defence in depth to mitigate a cascading blackout.
 If one island collapses, it will not take neighboring islands with it.
 For example, nuclear power plants have safety-critical cooling systems that are typically powered from the general grid.
 The coolant loops typically lie on a separate circuit that can also operate off reactor power or emergency diesel generators if the grid collapses.

 Grid designs that lend themselves to islanding near the customer level are commonly referred to as microgrids.
 In a power outage, the microgrid controller disconnects the local circuit from the grid on a dedicated switch and forces any online distributed generators to power the local load.

 Unintentional islanding is a dangerous condition that may induce severe stress on the generator, as the generator must match any changes in electrical load alone.
 If not properly communicated to power line workers, an unintentional island can also present a risk of electrical shock.
 Unlike unpowered wires, islands require special techniques to reconnect to the larger grid, because the alternating current they carry is not in phase.
 For these reasons, solar inverters that are designed to supply power to the grid are generally required to have some sort of automatic anti-islanding circuitry, which shorts out the panels rather than continuing to power the unintentional island.

 Methods that detect islands without a large number of false positives constitute the subject of considerable research.
 Each method has some threshold that needs to be crossed before a condition is considered to be a signal of grid interruption, which leads to a "non-detection zone" (NDZ), the range of conditions where a real grid failure will be filtered out.
 For this reason, before field deployment, grid-interactive inverters are typically tested by reproducing at their output terminals specific grid conditions and evaluating the effectiveness of the anti-islanding methods in detecting island conditions.